matze-dd/Tex2txt/README.md

 ## Encoding problems
 The LaTeX files have to be encoded as plain ASCII or UTF-8.

+Files with Windows style line endings (CR LF) are accepted, but the text output will be Unix style (LF only), unless a Windows Python interpreter is used.

 Under Cygwin with Java from the Windows installation, LanguageTool will produce Latin-1 output, even if option '--encoding utf-8' is specified.